-Emsi Initial Direct Indirect Induced IMPLAN Direct Indirect Induced

-Multiplier effects in this analysis are derived using Emsi's MR-SAM input-output model that captures the interconnection of industries, government, and households in the region.
-The Emsi MR-SAM contains approximately 1,100 industry sectors at the highest level of detail available in the North American Industry Classification System (NAICS) and supplies the industry-specific multipliers required to determine the impacts associated with increased activity within a given economy.
-For more information on the Emsi MR-SAM model and its data sources, see Appendix 4.
+Emsi Initial Direct Indirect Induced IMPLAN Direct Indirect Induced industry sectors at the highest level of detail available in the North American Industry Classification System (NAICS) and supplies the industry-specific multipliers required to determine the impacts associated with increased activity within a given economy.
+For more information on the Emsi MR-SAM model and its data sources, see Appendix 5.